Master of Social Work (MSW) Programs in Arkansas - Campus and Online

 Traditional Online MSW Programs in Arkansas

-The University of Arkansas at Little Rock is currently the only school in Arkansas that has a fully online, CSWE-accredited MSW program for students who do not hold a BSW degree from an undergraduate program accredited by the CSWE.
-The program, which is offered through the university’s School of Social Work, has an Advanced Direct Practice (ADP) clinical social work curriculum.
-Students in the program complete all of their didactic courses online and are also required to engage in 1200 hours of field education at a site approved by the program.
+The University of Arkansas at Little Rock offers an online traditional MSW program for students who do not hold a BSW degree from an undergraduate program accredited by the CSWE.
+The program, which is offered through the UALR’s School of Social Work, has an Advanced Direct Practice (ADP) clinical social work curriculum.
+Students in the 60-credit program complete all of their didactic courses online and are also required to engage in 1136 hours of field education at a site approved by the program.
 Full-time students can graduate from the program in two years, while part-time students are afforded three years to complete the program.
 The University of Arkansas at Little Rock’s online MSW program is currently only available to students who reside in Arkansas.

 Advanced Standing MSW Programs in Arkansas

 The three schools in Arkansas that offer MSW programs in a traditional, full-length format also offer advanced standing MSW programs for qualifying students who hold a BSW degree from a CSWE-accredited undergraduate program.
-Advanced standing MSW programs credit students for the foundational social work coursework and field education that is part of a BSW program and thus provide a shorter pathway to earning an MSW degree.
+Advanced standing MSW programs allow eligible students who have earned a BSW from a CSWE-accredited program to progress directly to their advanced coursework.
+By waiving the foundational-year MSW coursework for BSW graduates, advanced standing MSW programs provide a shorter pathway to earning an MSW degree.
 Advanced standing students can typically earn their degree in one year of full-time enrollment or two years of part-time enrollment.
-BSW graduates should note that these programs often have rigorous admissions requirements and selective admissions, which means they do not accept all BSW graduates who apply.
+BSW graduates should note that these programs often have rigorous application requirements and selective admissions, which means they do not accept all BSW graduates who apply.

 Campus